Loading...

 Portion Control

-Limit the serving size of the chocolate cake to reduce the overall carbohydrate intake, which can help manage glucose levels.
+Limit the serving size of chocolate cake to reduce the overall carbohydrate intake, which can help mitigate a spike.

 Mindful Eating